-You don’t have to be a muslim to really appreciate the arabic language and find beauty in it. 😉 So here are 10 reasons why you should choose arabic as your next language:
+You don’t have to be a muslim to really appreciate the arabic language and find beauty in it. 😉 So here are 10 reasons to learn arabic:

 1) It is the language of the Holy Quran

 First of the reasons to learn arabic if are a muslim but don’t know arabic, then being able to at least read arabic is very important.
 The amount of blessings that comes from reading each letter of the Quran is staggering, and this is doubled for people who find it difficult.

 But more importantly the Quran has many hidden jewels which can only be appreciated in the arabic language, and hence its miracle can be experienced most fully in arabic.

 2) There isn’t a translation for every scholarly work

 There are so many arabic scholarly works related to Islam that have never been translated and so are virtually inaccessible to non-Arabs.
 Works like some volumes of Imam Ghazali’s “Revival of the Religious Sciences” or “Proofs of Prophethood” which is a tome of proofs illustrating the Prophethood of Prophet Muhammad ﷺ .

 Also, relying on english translations all the time for Quran and Hadiths is less than ideal.
 This is another reason to learn arabic.

 Arabic is quite exotic for non-Arabs as Westerners are generally used to Roman letters.
 Arabic calligraphy is also well-known and I daresay it rivals Chinese and Japanese calligraphy.
 Its flowing and connected script really bedazzles eyes that have never seen script like that.
 Or at least that’s how I imagine someone who can’t read arabic must think. 😂